mozilla/addons-server/docs/topics/development/static-files.md

 ### Compressing Static Files

-We currently use a `ducktape` script to compress our static files.
-Ideally we would migrate to a modern tool to replace manual scripting, but for now this works.

-Assets are compressed automatically during the docker build, but if you need to manually update files while developing, the easiest way is to run `make update_assets` which will compress and concatenate static assets as well as  collect all static files to the `site-static` directory.
+Assets are compressed automatically during the docker build, and collected in the `site-static` directory.
+This directory is available only in the docker container and not exposed to your host.
+This prevents any risk of conflicting with your host's static files.

+To update assets, you need to rebuild the docker image by running `make up`.

+Compressing static files is only required if running the container in production mode.

 ### Python Dependencies